weaveworks-guides/weave-net-legacy/BUILDING.md

 # Modifying an existing guide so that it can use includes

-Follow the following instructions, substitituing `name-of-guide` for the guide you want to turn into a componentized guide (assuming you're in an appropriate `git` branch):
+Follow the following instructions, substitituing `name-of-guide` for the guide you want to turn into a componentized guide (assuming you're in an appropriate `git` branch, and in the root folder of the `guides` repo):

 ```
 cd name-of-guide